produvia/mapo/README.md

 # Perform Exploratory Data Analysis (EDA)

 1. To explore the existing datasets, review the `eda` folder
-2. To visualize mineral occurrence data on a map, look for: `latitude`, `longitude`, `depth`, or `elevation` values.
+2. To visualize mineral occurrence data on a map, look for: Latitude, Longitude, Depth, or Elevation values.
 Use the guide below to get started.

 ## British Columbia, Canada